ganeti/ganeti/doc/design-ifdown.rst

 Current state and shortcomings
 ==============================

-Currently, KVM before instance startup, instance migration and NIC hotplug, it creates a tap and invokes explicitly the kvm-ifup script with the relevant environment (INTERFACE, MAC, IP, MODE, LINK, TAGS, and all the network info if any; NETWORK\_SUBNET, NETWORK\_TAGS, etc).
+Currently, before instance startup, instance migration and NIC hotplug, KVM creates a TAP interface and invokes explicitly the `kvm-ifup` script with the relevant environment (INTERFACE, MAC, IP, MODE, LINK, TAGS, and all the network info if any; NETWORK\_SUBNET, NETWORK\_TAGS, etc).

 For Xen we have the `vif-ganeti` script (associated with vif-script hypervisor parameter).
 The main difference is that Xen calls it by itself by passing it as an extra option in the configuration file.

-This ifup script can do several things; bridge a tap to a bridge, add ip rules, update a external DNS or DHCP server, enable proxy ARP or proxy NDP, issue openvswitch commands, etc.  In general we can divide those actions in two
+This `ifup` script can do several things; bridge a tap to a bridge, add IP rules, update a external DNS or DHCP server, enable proxy ARP or proxy NDP, issue openvswitch commands, etc.  In general we can divide those actions in two
 categories:

-1) Commands that change the state of the host
+1) Commands that change the state of the host.
 2) Commands that change the state of external components.

 Currently those changes do not get cleaned up or modified upon instance